evantahler/switchboard.chat/README.md

 - `source .env && npm start`

 ## TODO:
+- Monit cannot start actionhero, deploys can... something about ENV?
 - email notifications should use person's name
 - host the static site on S3?
 - OPS stuff